-The fight scene between Saul (James Franco) and Carol (Rosie Perez) was for the most part improvised.
-Because of this, Franco was worried that he would hurt Perez and would ask her for permission to do certain things during the fight.
-In the end, Perez actually did get hurt and got a bruise after Franco accidentally bit her too hard on the thigh, but Perez didn't tell him until after filming was done so he wouldn't feel bad.
+The fight scene between Saul (James Franco) and Carol (Rosie Perez) was, for the most part, improvised.
+Because of this, Franco was worried that he would hurt Perez, and would ask her for permission to do certain things during the fight.
+In the end, Perez actually did get hurt, and got a bruise after Franco accidentally bit her too hard on the thigh, but Perez didn't tell him until after filming was done, so he wouldn't feel bad.

-When James Franco smashes the bong over Danny McBride's head, it was supposed to be a fake, break-away bong so McBride could take part in the stunt.
-However, it was filled with some water and when Franco actually smashed it, McBride was mildly hurt.
+When James Franco smashes the bong over Danny McBride's head, it was supposed to be a fake, breakaway bong, so McBride could take part in the stunt.
+However, it was filled with some water, and when Franco actually smashed it, McBride was mildly hurt.

-During a July 2008 interview with the Orange County Register about Pineapple Express, the interviewer told Seth Rogen and James Franco that he prepared for the interview by watching the classic stoner comedy Fast Times at Ridgemont High (1982) the night before.
+During a July 2008 interview with the Orange County Register about this movie, the interviewer told Seth Rogen and James Franco that he prepared for the interview by watching the classic stoner comedy Fast Times at Ridgemont High (1982) the night before.
 When he asked Rogen and Franco if they prepared likewise before making this film, Franco said he prepared by making out with Spicoli (a reference to his having shot Milk (2008), in which he and Sean Penn play lovers).

-The place where Saul and Dale are held hostage is where the beginning of the movie takes place underground.
-In the back of the room you can see the water suit in which the people used when testing the effects of marijuana.
+The place where Saul and Dale are held hostage, is where the beginning of the movie takes place underground.
+In the back of the room, you can see the water suit, in which the people used, when testing the effects of marijuana.

 James Franco had stated in an interview with MTV news and Judd Apatow stated the same at a Comic Con event that they were considering making a movie sequel that would intersect the story lines of this movie and Superbad but this never materialized.